 Additionally, the study found a positive correlation between the severity of heart attacks and arterial plaque buildup from omega-6 fatty acids.

 Other Causes of Heart Disease

-Though high carb diets and industrial seed oils are likely the main culprits behind high rates of heart disease in the modern world, there are two other factors to consider–smoking tobacco and stress.
+Though high-carb diets and industrial seed oils are likely the main culprits behind high rates of heart disease in the modern world, there are two other factors to consider–smoking tobacco and stress.

 Numerous studies link smoking with increased inflammation and heart disease.5

-Our inflammatory systems were evolved over 2 million years as hunter gatherers.
+Our inflammatory systems evolved over 2 million years as hunter gatherers.
 We lived in close-knit bands, ate mostly fatty meat, and rested a lot.
 Modern life bombards us with stress via media, demanding jobs, and separation from stress-relieving social connections.

 All this modern psychosocial stress keeps our inflammatory systems dialed up 24/7.